Sky Force (film)

-Sky Force is a 2025 Indian Hindi-language action drama film centred around India's first airstrike at the Sargodha airbase of Pakistan in the Indo-Pakistani air war of 1965.
-The film stars Akshay Kumar and debutant Veer Pahariya, alongside Sara Ali Khan and Nimrat Kaur.
-It is directed by Abhishek Anil Kapur and Sandeep Kewlani, and produced by Maddock Films and Jio Studios.
+Sky Force is a 2025 Indian Hindi-language war drama film centred around India's first airstrike at the Sargodha airbase of Pakistan in the Indo-Pakistani air war of 1965.
+The film stars Akshay Kumar, Nimrat Kaur, debutant Veer Pahariya, and Sara Ali Khan.
+Directed by debutants Sandeep Kewlani and Abhishek Anil Kapur, and produced by Maddock Films and Jio Studios, it is written by Kewlani, Aamil Keeyan Khan, Carl Austin and Niren Bhatt.

 Officially announced in October 2023, Sky Force began filming in May 2023 in Mumbai.
 The principal photography wrapped up in late-April 2024, spanning 100 days, with shooting held in parts of India and the UK.

-Sky Force was theatrically released on 24 January 2025, coinciding with the Republic Day weekend, and received generally positive reviews from critics but underperformed at the box office.
+Sky Force was theatrically released on 24 January 2025, coinciding with the Republic Day weekend, and received generally positive reviews from critics with though had an average box office run.

 Plot

-In 1971, the Pakistan Air Force suddenly attack an Indian airbase due to the Kashmir conflict.
+In 1971, the Pakistan Air Force suddenly attacks an Indian airbase due to the Kashmir conflict.
 In retaliation, the Indian Air Force captures a Pakistani pilot, Ahmed.
 Upon interrogating him, Group Captain K. O. Ahuja discovers that he was awarded for killing an Indian officer in the 1965 war.

-In 1965, Ahuja and his teammates including T. K. Vijaya are at the Adampur Airbase.
-Vijaya Tabby always sets his seniors for breaking protocols nonetheless is a skilled and patriotic pilot.
-He shares a close bond with Ahuja as he considers him as his mentor while Ahuja sees his late brother Monu in Vijaya.
-Ahuja's senior David Lawrence informs him that the United States has strengthened Pakistan by giving them 12 Star Striker fighter planes.
-On receiving confidential information about a possible attack from Pakistan, David instructs Ahuja to go on a recce along with one more officer and cross the border at his own risk.
-During the recce, Ahuja and Tabby discover several weapons and artillery at the Pakistan border.
-Despite getting noticed by Pakistani officers, Tabby clicks pictures of the weapons.
+In 1965, Ahuja and his teammates, including T. K. Vijaya, are flying for Tiger Squadron at the Adampur Airbase.
+Vijaya, Tabby, always gets into trouble with his seniors for breaking protocols; nonetheless, he is a skilled and patriotic pilot.
+He shares a close bond with Ahuja, as he considers him his mentor, while Ahuja sees his late brother Monu in Vijaya.
+Ahuja's senior, David Lawrence, informs him that the United States has strengthened Pakistan by supplying them with 12 Star Striker fighter planes.
+Upon receiving confidential information about a possible attack from Pakistan, David instructs Ahuja to go on a recce mission along with another officer and cross the border at his own risk.
+During the recce, Ahuja and Tabby discover several weapons and artillery pieces at a railhead on the Pakistan border.
+Despite being noticed by Pakistani officers, Tabby photographs the weapons.

-After analysing the pictures, Ahuja suggests that India should attack before Pakistan can execute their plan.
-Lawrence dismisses the idea as the government would not agree with India attacking first as a result of human rights.
-Soon after, Pakistan attacks the Indian airbase at night, knowing that India does not have any planes that can fight at night.
-They destroy the airbase, stationed fighter planes, and kill Indian soldiers.
-In retaliation, the Indian government decide upon a counterattack to destroy Pakistan's important air bases and their Star Striker planes.
-While strategizing, Ahuja gets to know from the Pakistani PM's speech that the Star Striker planes are placed in the central part of the country, at the Sargodha Airbase.
+After analysing the pictures, Ahuja suggests that India should attack before Pakistan can execute its plan.
+However, their commanding officer, Lawrence, dismisses the idea, as the government would not agree with India attacking first due to concerns over human rights.
+Soon afterwards, Pakistan attacks the Indian airbase at night, knowing that India does not have any aircraft capable of fighting at night.
+They destroy the airbase, the stationed fighter planes, and kill Indian soldiers.
+In retaliation, the Indian government decides upon a counterattack to destroy Pakistan's key airbases and its Star Striker planes.
+While strategising, Ahuja learns from a speech by the Pakistani PM that the Star Striker planes are stationed in the central part of the country, at the Sargodha Airbase.
 The mission is named "Sky Force".